dnsv/zee/README.md

 Zee is a shell extension for defining shortcuts for quicker file system navigation.

 Similar tools exist that offer a smarter `cd` command by setting up shortcuts based on the directories you most frequently use.
-However, when dealing with multiple directories that start with the same letter, these shortcuts can inadvertently change their paths, leading to unwanted destination changes.
+However, when dealing with multiple directories that start with the same letter, these shortcuts can change their paths, leading to unwanted destination changes.
 In contrast, Zee takes a simplified approach by only utilizing explicit user-defined shortcuts.

 ## Installation